Scott Bruhn/Nebraska Communications

 NU Athletic Communications

-The Huskers will return to the practice field tomorrow for day eight of fall camp.
-Nebraska kicks off its season on Saturday, Aug.
+The Huskers will return to the practice field tomorrow as they prep for the season opener on Saturday, Aug.
 27 against Northwestern in Dublin, Ireland at 11:30 a.m.
 (CT) on FOX.

 This wasn’t how any of us wanted the 2022 football season to go.
 But...